Donna Faye Burchfield, Program Director

 Terra Building 3rd Floor

 C O N T E N T S

-This flexible program will offer students continued growth as dancers with the opportunity to situate their practice within an unfolding contemporary landscape of overlapping artistic, cultural, social and economic contexts.
-The curriculum is built on the idea of “the commons,” or community-sourced knowledge, within which new practices and pedagogies are always “in the making” and constantly emerging.
-The program relies heavily on a collaborative interdisciplinary network of international artists and mentors, as well as local and international partners.
+This flexible program will offer students continued growth as artists with the opportunity to situate their study and practice within a contemporary landscape of artistic, cultural, social and economic contexts.
+The curriculum, built within an experimental and mobile architecture, relies heavily on a collaborative interdisciplinary network of international artists, mentors and thinking partners, as well as local and international partners.

 The School of Dance educates dance artists through a in-depth study of dance as part of the academic life and academic life as a part of dance at the University.
 Students become proficient in studio practice, and are consistently asked to express themselves through their practice, as well as verbally and in writing.
 Emphasis on languaging dance within the contemporary world is emphasized through course work that includes history, theory and criticism alongside courses that focus heavily on making & doing.
 We prepare them to become leaders in the field they will enter, and encourage them to take part in helping to shape that field.